 - Or eat it straight out of the bowl with a fork!

 Vegan tuna salad sandwiches are great when you’re late but need something quick to make on your way out the door.
-(For another easy lunch idea, vegan egg salad sandwiches are also divine!)
+(For another easy lunch idea, vegan egg salad and vegan chicken salad sandwiches are also divine!)

 And the great thing is, it can be tweaked to suit your tastes and preferences, no recipe necessary.
 It’s so easy, even a kid could do it.